 While not a perfect substitute to in-person interaction, technology like Facetime and Zoom we can stay connected with our loved ones and support network.
 There are also apps like Calm, and Headspace (my personal favourite) which are effective to help unwind, mediate, and quiet your thoughts.
 Perhaps exercise is what helps you heal.
 Maybe it’s finding 15 minutes in your day to claim as your own.
 It could be speaking to a professional.
 Or it might be a combination of several things.
 Whatever helps make YOU feel better and stronger, do more of that when you are able.

 If you, or someone you know, are struggling please know there are resources available.
-And, to support Bell Let’s Talk Day, please visit their website to find out how you can help raise funds for mental health initiatives.
+And, to support Bell Let’s Talk Day, please visit their website to find out how you can take meaningful action to create positive change.

 For those living with mental illness, know you are not alone, you are brave, you are loved, and when you stumble, someone is there, ready, and willing to hold you up.